• Skip to primary navigation

 • Email

-Creamy Garlic Mashed Potatoes is the ultimate side dish for family dinners or holiday parties.
-Creamy, buttery, and bursting with garlicky flavors, it’s sure to be a crowd-pleaser.
+Creamy Garlic Mashed Potatoes are the ultimate side dish for family dinners or holiday parties.
+It’s creamy, buttery, and bursting with garlicky flavors for a sure crowd-pleaser.

 garlic mashed potatoes in a large serving bowl